 Step 1: Submit your free application for federal student aid (FAFSA).

-US citizens, permanent residents, and other eligible non-citizens must submit the Free Application for Federal Student Aid (FAFSA).
-This application determines your eligibility for federal, state, and institutional sources of financial aid.
-Please complete the online FAFSA application by March 15th for fall semester admission.
+U.S. citizens, permanent residents, and other eligible non-citizens must submit the Free Application for Federal Student Aid (FAFSA) before we can finalize your financial aid offer letter.

-After reviewing your FAFSA and the Monterey Institute Financial Aid Application, we may ask you to submit additional documentation, such as a signed copy of your taxes or verification of citizenship status.
-We are required by federal regulations to verify this information before issuing a financial aid award letter.
-We will contact you via email if we require additional information.
+We may ask you to submit additional documentation, such as a signed copy of your taxes or verification of citizenship status.
+We are required by federal regulations to verify this information before issuing a finalized financial aid offer letter.
+If we require additional information, we will contact you via email.

-If you have completed all of the required steps and are registered for classes, your financial aid will be released at the beginning of the semester.
+If you have completed the required steps above and are registered for classes, your financial aid will be released at the beginning of the semester.
 We will credit your student account for the total amount.
-For students whose financial aid amount exceeds tuition and fees, we will issue you a refund check within the first two weeks of classes.
-Please note that we cannot release the refund check before the first day of class.
-The earlier you complete steps 1 through 4, the earlier the funds will be available.
+If your financial aid award exceeds tuition and fees, we will issue you a refund check within the first two weeks of the semester.